 That said, climbing shoes aren’t designed for comfort like a “sneaker” is.
 They’re supposed to fit as snugly as possible without causing actual pain.
 If your climbing shoes are super comfortable, then they’re probably too large for you!
 Getting the fit just right will help you climb harder and longer.

 The next step up from your beginner’s shoe is a moderate climbing shoe.
 Their slightly down-turned shape make them better for more technical climbing, but they remain a good all-purpose shoe that can handle things like slab routes, crack climbs, longer multi-pitch climbs and slight overhangs.
 They’ll also have thinner, stickier soles for better grip, yet they’ll still allow for some comfort, unlike more seriously aggressive shoes.
 Be aware, that the thinner, stickier soles that provide better grip and feel will also wear out faster than the rubber on the soles of your neutral, “all-around” climbing shoes.

 Honing Your Technique and Your ShoeOften, the perceived need for more aggressive climbing shoes can reflect both a need for more toe grip or more flexibility and a need to hone your climbing skills further.
 When you get to the point where you’re ready to tackle challenging overhangs, an aggressive shoe will give you an advantage.
 They’ll also be helpful at the gym as you progress but forget about wearing them on day-long multi-pitch climbs.

 A Different Shoe for Different Challenges

 Ready to check out some aggressive shoes?
-Click here to check out the Narsha, our newest high-performance climbing shoe.
+Check out Acro, one of our high-performance climbing shoe.